M-J-Robbins/good-email-code/email-accessibility/text-in-images.md

 Images can scale down, but the text can’t flow to a new line.
 This can lead to unreadably small text on small viewports.

 ### Viewing with zoom or magnify tools
-When the image is scaled up, the text will get blury making it harder to read.
-You could use very high res images but that causes other issues.
+When the image is scaled up, the text will get blurry making it harder to read.
+You could use very high-res images but that causes other issues.